 Those who support the patient in ordinary times: family network, friends, local community, parish, etc. are also very important.

-To make an appointment or simply to meet them, consult the chaplaincy website
+To make an appointment or simply to meet them, consult the site

 The Cancer Foundation